cfengine/documentation/reference/promise-types/files.markdown

 ```

-**Notes**:
-This was previously called 'recurse' in earlier versions of CFEngine.
-Note that the value inf may be used for an unlimited value.

-When searching recursively from a directory, the parent directory is
-only the anchor point and is not part of the search.
-To alter the
-parent, a separate non-recursive promise should be made.

 #### exclude_dirs

+**Description**: List of regexes of directory names NOT to include in depth
+search

+Directory names are treated specially when searching recursively through
+a file system.

 **Type**: `slist`

 **Allowed input range**: `.*`

-**Description**: List of regexes of directory names NOT to include in depth
-search

 **Example**: